-- (a) Applicability. - (1) This section shall apply to any person who owns, operates, installs, allows the installation or operation of, purchases, distributes or sells, or manufactures any affected wood heater or central heater which has a heat input of less than one million British thermal units (BTUs) per hour, for use in Vermont, except as provided below. - (2) This section shall not apply to any person who owns, operates, installs, allows the installation or operation of, purchases, distributes or sells, or manufacturers: - Any affected wood heater, forced-air furnace, or indoor hydronic heater manufactured before May 15, 2015, except as provided in subsections (c)(1),(d)(1)-(2), and (e) of this section. - (ii) Any appliance that does not have the capacity to burn wood or wood pellets (such as coal-only heaters or corn-only pellet stoves) provided that all advertising, operating instructions, warranties and design exclude wood burning.
+- (a) Applicability. - (1) This section shall apply to any person who owns, operates, installs, allows the installation or operation of, purchases, distributes or sells, or manufactures any affected wood heater or central heater for use in Vermont, except as provided below. - (2) This section shall not apply to any person who owns, operates, installs, allows the installation or operation of, purchases, distributes or sells, or manufactures: - (i) Any affected wood heater, forced-air furnace, or indoor hydronic heater manufactured before May 15, 2015, except as provided in subsections (c)(1),(d)(1)-(2), and (e) of this section. - (ii) Any appliance that does not have the capacity to burn wood or wood pellets (such as coal-only heaters or corn-only pellet stoves) provided that all advertising, operating instructions, warranties and design exclude wood burning.